michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0016.md

 ### Definition
 - adj: free from filth and pathogens
 ### Family
-sanitary: insanitary, sanitarily, sanitariness, unsanitary+;unsanitary: unsanitariness
+- sanitary: insanitary, sanitarily, sanitariness, unsanitary+
+- unsanitary: unsanitariness
 ### Examples
 - Emerald Coast Utilities Authority issued a notice of a sanitary sewer overflow caused by a 15-minute loss of power from a lightning strike.
 - According to the document, the agreements were primarily involving baby diapers but also involved other products in the sanitary business.